ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 Success: initialized project component named hello
 ```

-FIXME: outputs might vary slightly because of the Dune version installed.
+Note: Throuout this tutorial, outputs generated Dune might vary slightly because of the Dune version installed.
 This tutorial shows the output for Dune 3.7.
-If you'd like to get the most recent version of Dune, run `opam upgrade dune`.
+If you'd like to get the most recent version of Dune, run `opam update; opam upgrade dune` in a terminal.

 The project is stored in a directory named `hello`.
 The `tree` command lists the files and directories created.
 It might be necessary to install `tree` if you don't see the following.
 Through Homebrew, for example, run `brew install tree`.

-(If you get an error in Homebrew from this in macOS, it's likely an issue with the ARM64 process instead of Intel.
-Please refer to the [ARM64 Fix](link-to-doc) to remedy the ARM64 error.)
+Note: If you get an error in Homebrew from this in an Apple silicon macOS, it's likely an issue with the architecture switch from Intel to ARM.
+Please refer to the [ARM64 Fix](FIXME) to remedy the ARM64 error.
 ```shell
 $ cd hello
 $ tree